jkenney0501/dbt_superstore_dim_model/README.md

 - Add data contracts to enforce constraints and satisfy stakeholder requirements at consumption layer.
 - Create high-level Tableau Dashboard to cover basic KPI's.

-**Note:**  *In a production-style process, we would have more steps like capacity planning where we nail down the volume, velocity, variety, and veracity of our data.
+**Note:**  *In a production-style process, we would have more steps like capacity planning where we nail down the volume, velocity, variety, and veracity of our data but given the inputs are pseudo, it’s hard to "pseudoize" the capacity plan, but realistically, we would just use a multiple on our average file size by cadence to gauge our compute usage.
+Adding to that in a variety of ways would be cps analysis in Snowflake but that is beyond the scope of this example.
 We would also consider our integration strategy to understand formatting issues and naming standards.*

 An example of the basic process flow is as follows: